DarinJoshua-dev/5l-XplorR-Android-App/README.md

 # 5l-XplorR-Android-App

-5l XplorR app for file management in android devices based on amaze opensource!
+5l XplorR app is a file management or explorer application in android devices based on the amaze opensource!

 -- Built using Android, Java